architpoonia09/Anime-Success-Predictor/README.md

 This project demonstrates how **machine learning can analyze audience behavior and metadata to predict anime success**.

 By combining exploratory data analysis, feature engineering, and a custom logistic regression implementation, the model provides insights into what factors influence highly rated anime.

----
-# Future Improvements

-using weighted cost functiona and weighted gradient